In order to bring you the best organic produce, some ingredients may differ from those depicted.

 To the pan with your protein and vegetables, stir in the rice and as much ginger chutney as you like.
 Season to taste with salt and pepper and more chutney, if desired.

-Transfer the biryani to individual bowls, garnish with the fried shallots, and serve any remaining chutney on the side.
+Transfer the biryani to individual bowls and serve any remaining chutney on the side.